tnthreat33/tnthreat33/README.md

 ### Hi I'm Rachel 👋

-Full Stack Software Engineer graduate from Flatiron School.
-Experience in Javascript, React, Ruby and Ruby on Rails with my current progress focused on Python.
-My background is in sports business and client relationships.
-My passion is using technology to help inprove fan experiences through partner sports organization relationships.
+I'm a Full Stack Software Engineer who graduated from Flatiron School.
+I have experience in JavaScript, React, Ruby, and Ruby on Rails, with my current focus on Python.

+My professional background is in sports business and client relationships, and I currently work with Indy Eleven Sports and Entertainment.
+My passion lies in leveraging technology to enhance fan experiences through partnerships with sports organizations.

+When I'm not coding, you'll often hear me talking about University of Tennessee athletics, sharing travel stories, and advocating for women's sports.

 ## Projects 🔧
 **Stat Tracker** [Demo](https://youtu.be/740gQc5dzzo) | [Repo](https://github.com/tnthreat33/stat-tracker)